-(xx) Dividend and withholding tax
+(xix) Dividend and dividend distribution tax

 Final dividends on shares are recorded as a liability on the date of approval by the shareholders and interim dividends are recorded as a liability on the date of declaration by the Company's Board of Directors.
-The Company declares and pays dividends in Indian rupees and are subject to applicable withholding tax.
+The Company declares and pays dividends in Indian rupees and are subject to applicable distribution taxes.
+The applicable distribution taxes are linked more directly to past transactions or events that generated distributable profits than to distribution to owners and accordingly, recognized in profit or loss or other comprehensive income or equity according to where the entity originally recognised those past transactions or events.
+The tax liability on dividends has been shifted to the shareholders and accordingly, the Company distributes the dividend after deducting the taxes at applicable rates.

-(xxi) Non-current assets held for sale
+(xx) Non-current assets held for sale